ChronoInferna/commandlinelab/README.md

    touch README.md
    ```

-   > [!NOTE]
-   > The `touch` command creates an empty file if it doesn't exist, or updates the timestamp of the file if it does.
+   The `touch` command creates an empty file if it doesn't exist, or updates the timestamp of the file if it does.

 8. Create a file called `README.txt` that says “Welcome to my command line workspace!”: